devmarcio/i3wm/README.md

 ## 3 - mcoelho-scrot.png
   Screenshot in 12/2/2018

-## 4 - wallpaper.png
+## 4 - background.jpg
-  Walpapper in .png extension
+  Walpapper in .jpg extension.
+File saved in ~/.i3